 Skip to main content

-Message Sanitization detects and acts on sensitive information in user messages before they are sent to an AI model.
-It protects your organization from accidentally leaking PII, credentials, and other confidential data through chat interactions.
+Message sanitization detects and acts on sensitive information in user messages before they are sent to an AI model.
+It helps protect your organization from accidentally sharing PII, credentials, and other confidential data in chat.

-The feature is fully configurable per organization — admins can choose which entity types to detect, set confidence thresholds, define actions (allow, redact, or block), and maintain an allow list of safe terms.
+Organization admins configure the feature per organization: which entity types to detect, confidence thresholds, actions (allow, redact, or block), and an allow list of safe terms.

 note

-When you send a message in a chat, the system automatically scans it for sensitive information.
-Depending on what's detected and how your organization's policy is configured, one of three things happens:
+When you send a message in a chat, the system scans it for sensitive information.
+Depending on what is detected and how your organization's policy is set, one of three outcomes applies:

 1. Allow — No sensitive data is detected (or everything is below thresholds), so the message passes through unchanged.

-2. Redact — Sensitive data is detected and the policy says to redact it.
-The message is sent to the AI with sensitive portions replaced by [REDACTED].
+2. Redact — Sensitive data is detected and the policy requires redaction.
+The message is sent to the model with sensitive portions replaced by [REDACTED].

-3. Block — High-risk data is detected (e.g., private keys, API keys).
-The message is rejected entirely.
-You'll see an alert showing which entities were found and can choose to Use redacted version to resubmit with sensitive data removed.
+3. Block — High-risk data is detected (for example, private keys or API keys).
+The message is rejected.
+You see an alert listing which entities were found and can choose Use redacted version to resubmit with sensitive content removed.

-For messages already in a chat, sanitization runs transparently before each AI model call.
-Any previously unsanitized content is redacted automatically.
+For messages already in a thread, sanitization runs before each model call.
+Previously unsanitized content is redacted automatically.

-Organization admins manage the sanitization policy from Settings → Message Sanitization.
+Organization admins manage the policy under Settings → Message Sanitization.

-• Enable/disable the feature with a master toggle
+• Enable or disable the feature with a master toggle

 • Apply presets for quick configuration: